-The London Eye in lies on the South Bank in SE1 and is one of the more modern venues I have photographed a wedding in.
+The London Eye in lies on the South Bank in SE1 and is one of the more modern venues where I have photographed a wedding.
 Located close to Embankment Underground and a short walk from Westminster Bridge, it is very much a part of the tourist trail.
-The Eye is reportedly the most visited paid tourist attraction in the UK.
+The Eye is reportedly the most-visited paid tourist attraction in the UK.

-The history of it is short but complex, so I won’t go into it here.
+The Eye’s history is short but complicated, so I won’t go into it here.
 London Eye’s other name, Millennium Wheel, might give a bit of a clue as to how old it is though.
 Over the years it has been sponsored by British Airways, EDF Energy and currently by Coca-Cola.

 I have shot several weddings and civil partnerships on the London Eye.
 My first time on the Eye was for a Civil Partnership Ceremony.
 The day started with me waiting opposite the Eye for the wedding party… big mistake!
 Never arrange to meet anyone outside the London Eye on a Saturday as you may never meet.
 Thank Heaven for mobile phones!

 The Riverside Building opposite is the organised meeting point for couples getting married on the London Eye.
-There the couple meet with the dedicated wedding planner who runs through the plan whilst the guests can have a drink.
+The couple meets with the dedicated wedding planner who runs through the plan whilst the guests can have a drink.
 The registrars also meet here.
-From there the planner takes the party across to the wheel where they are ‘fast-tracked’ on to a private capsule.
+From there, the planner takes the party across to the wheel where they are ‘fast-tracked’ on to a private capsule.
 Each capsule holds about 20 with extra pods available to hire if necessary.

 Shooting a Wedding on the London Eye

-In the pod, London Eye staff serve champagne and drinks and the registrar conducts the ceremony.
+In the pod, London Eye staff serve champagne and drinks, and the registrar conducts the ceremony.
 I have ample space to move around to get all the required shots.
-Everything regarding the wedding ceremony on the London Eye is exactly as in a register office.
-The registrars conduct the ceremony and signing as normal.
-I think the only issue facing a photographer is that the couple generally have the light behind them.
-This is easily worked around.
+Everything regarding the wedding ceremony on the London Eye is precisely as in a register office.
+The registrars conduct the ceremony and signing as usual.
+The only issue facing a photographer is that the couple generally have the light behind them, which I can easily work around.